 For those not in the know, Netflix boasts an ever-evolving on-demand library of movies and TV shows, many of which become must-watches when they arrive on the scene.

 BritBox, by comparison, is much more niche.
 Rather than trying to stand alongside streaming juggernauts as your new default service, BritBox instead bills itself specifically as the go-to service for British TV.

 It boasts a much larger library of classic and modern British shows than any other service out there; when we compared BritBox vs Acorn TV, came out on top as the streamer of choice for British shows.

 Since the official launch of ITVX in December 2022, new and returning subscribers are being redirected to the new ITV streaming service, which is the new home of BritBox, though UK customers who have kept an active subscription to the older service can still access the standalone app.
 We've included all the extra info about ITVX in our comparison below.

 BritBox vs Netflix: Pricing and Free Trials

 Netflix is far more complicated on the pricing front, so we'll start there.
-Thanks to the newly-introduced ad-supported Netflix plan, there are now four subscriptions to choose from.
+Thanks to the ad-supported Netflix plan that was introduced last year, there are now four subscriptions to choose from.